Allen-Brian/AGRICHAIN/README.md

 ---
 **This project is still under debugging and correction.
 The DIRA team acknowledges that there may be errors in the files and is currently working on perfecting these project files
+  These changes include but not limited to AI integration for actual automation using DIRA customized AI systems at minimal costs for easy execution of app chain sequence.

 ## 📜 License